 - Medicare Fraud Strike Force

 - U.S. Attorney’s Office

-If you, or anyone in your practice has been contacted by an agent or prosecutor from one of these agencies, it is imperative that you seek experienced legal representation immediately.
+If you or anyone in your practice has been contacted by an agent or prosecutor from one of these agencies, it is imperative that you get a healthcare fraud lawyer and seek experienced legal representation immediately.
 At this point, you cannot afford to make mistakes, and you need to get out in front of the investigation so that you are able to execute a defense strategy that is tailored to the specific focus of the government’s inquiry.
 To learn more about your situation, we encourage you to read: 10 Things To Do When You Are Under Healthcare Fraud Investigation.

 Q: Can I really go to prison for overbilling Medicare, Medicaid, or Tricare?

 Yes, you can really go to prison for overbilling Medicare, Medicaid, or Tricare.
 If federal prosecutors believe that they have sufficient evidence of intent to pursue criminal charges under the False Claims Act, you can face up to five years of federal imprisonment for each individual alleged violation.
 Combined with charges for criminal conspiracy, mail fraud, wire fraud, and the various other “add-on” offenses that prosecutors commonly pursue in large-scale healthcare fraud cases, it is not unusual for decades of prison time to be on the table for intent cases.